li-xisheng/rebyte-docs/tool.md

 > Backend subroutine for Assistant.

-In Rebyte, we define Tool as a serverless API that can be executed on cloud, usually tools will leverage AI models to perform some tasks to achieve its intelligence, but this is not required.
+In ReByte, we define Tool as a serverless API that can be executed on cloud, usually tools will leverage AI models to perform some tasks to achieve its intelligence, but this is not required.
 A Tool without any AI model is just like a normal serverless API, but we will focus on AI tools in this document.
 Here are some typical examples of AI tools:
 * Based on user's query, find the most relevant information from the user's knowledge base, and summarize the result and return the summary to the user.
 * User describes a database query in natural language, agent will translate the query into SQL and execute the query on user's database to get results, then use LLM to generate a summary of the results and return to user.